luanvendrami/luanvendrami/README.md

 ### 🌏 "Life is like riding a bicycle.
 To keep your balance, you must keep moving."

 - 📍 From Santa Catarina living in Brazil
-- 💻 Back-end at Havan Labs
+- 💻 FullStack at Havan Labs

 Reach me out 👇🏼